ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_python/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-   You have learned how prepare your development environment for building Python applications that use Arm64.
-You can now use this knowledge to see how to implement the UI-based Python applications, and combine them with C++ libraries.
+   You have learned how to prepare your development environment for building Python applications that use Arm64.
+You can now use this knowledge to see how to implement the UI-based Python applications and combine them with C++ libraries.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/laptops-and-desktops/win_arm64ec_porting"